-Every path from an ancestor of a to a descendant leaf of the changes the number of black nodes.
-Black height properties might have allowed
+Every path from an ancestor of a design changes the number of black nodes.
+Black

 - Parent and child of x were red; two adjacent red vertices - If you delete the root, the root may now be red. - Every path from an ancestor of x to a descendant leaf of x changes the number of black nodes.
 Black height property might be violated.